umccr/infrastructure/parallel_cluster/README.md

 This has been seen with two main causes.
 1. The AMI is not compatible with parallel cluster see [this github issue][ami_parallel_cluster_issue]
+2. The pre_install script has failed to run successfully.
-2. The post_install script has failed to run successfully.
+3. The post_install script has failed to run successfully.

 [install_doc]: https://docs.aws.amazon.com/parallelcluster/latest/ug/install.html